Dzodze

-Dzodze is a small town, the capital and administrative centre of Ketu North Municipality, a district in the south eastern corner of the Volta Region of Ghana.
+Dzodze is a small town, the capital and administrative centre of Ketu North Municipal District in the south eastern corner of the Volta Region of Ghana.
 From the Exodus of the Ewe people, some of them arrived and stayed in Dzodze, in the Volta Region of Ghana after the fall of the wall of Notse.
 The natives speak Ewe (Eʋe) and English, the main languages in Dzodze.
 They are an Anlo-Ewe community.
 The traditional rhythm of this land is Agbadza, and Ageshe.

 Geography

 Location

 Dzodze is located near the border between Togo and Ghana, and lies 199 kilometers from the capital of Ghana, Accra through Tokor and 87 kilometers from Ho, the regional capital.